Skip to content

 Be aware, that this addon allows changing player commands aliases in addon config.yml file.

-• /[player_command] count: sends a message in chant about current phase progress.
+• /[player_command] count: sends a message in chat about current phase progress.

-• /[player_command] phases: opens GUI that allows to view and choose phases.
+• /[player_command] phases: opens a GUI that allows the viewing and choosing of phases.

-• /[player_command] setcount <number>: allows changing current phase where is phase start number.
+• /[player_command] setcount <number>: allows changing the current phase where <number> is the phase start number.

-• /[player_command] check: spawns particles around magic block or respawns it, if for some reason it was mising.
+• /[player_command] check: spawns particles around the magic block or respawns it, if for some reason it was missing.

-• /[admin_command] setcount <player> <number>: allows changing current phase to a where is phase start number.
+• /[admin_command] setcount <player> <number>: allows changing the current phase to a <player> where <number> is the phase start number.

 By default, BentoBox GameMode addons comes with the default sub-command set, however, each addon may introduce even more sub commands.